jareware/docker-volume-backup/README.md

 - Mount volumes into the container, and they'll get backed up
 - Use full `cron` expressions for scheduling the backups
 - Backs up to local disk, [AWS S3](https://aws.amazon.com/s3/), or both
+- Allows triggering a backup manually if needed
 - Optionally stops containers for the duration of the backup, and starts them again afterward, to ensure consistent backups
 - Optionally `docker exec`s commands before/after backing up a container, to allow easy integration with database backup tools, for example
 - Optionally ships backup metrics to [InfluxDB](https://docs.influxdata.com/influxdb/), for monitoring